 The cookies you see here are the exception of the week.
 I might suck at adulting more than a mom should, but I’m great with “make goods.”
 I mean look at these S’mores Chocolate Chip Cookies.
 I cranked out an extra batch as a make-good for forgetting to pick up the teenager and a few missed calls, layered with texted messages that read:

 “Guess I’ll skate home.”

-Sure enough, 25 sweaty-minutes, I hear him tossing his board on the front patio and his red face says it all.
+Sure enough, 25 minutes later, I hear him tossing his board on the front patio and his sweaty, red face says it all.

 Me: Omg, I”m sorry.
 I’m still baking and lost track of time.
 You know how it is on production days.
-You should have text me?
+You should’ve text.

 Him: I DID.
 You never answer your phone.

 I try to volley the blame back by looking around for my phone to verify that.
 Instead I wipe down my dough covered hands, absorb it, and peel a fresh cookie off the baking sheet for him.